kissmetrics/km-support/_posts/2012-10-19-self-referrer.md

     [internet] -> http://www.mysite.com -> http://www.mysite.com/splash.php

-The KISSmetrics script is located on the `/splash.php` page.
+The Kissmetrics script is located on the `/splash.php` page.
 When we check for the Referrer, we see that the last page visited was `http://www.mysite.com`; the info about the `[internet page]` is lost during the redirect.

 ### II.
 Location Header (non-JavaScript)